harshi-saha/harshi-saha.github.io/_pages/teaching.md

 ---

+{% include base_path %}

+---

-All experiences listed below are for courses offered at UCSD, under employment by the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu/).
+**All experiences listed below are for courses offered at UCSD, under employment by the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu/).**

 ---